ethereum/ethereum-org-website/src/content/contributing/content/index.md

 Before contributing to content, make sure you are familiar with our [style guide](/contributing/style-guide/).

-Our codebase has content split up into two main sources.
-Markdown content is found in the `/src/content` folder.
-Custom React pages found in the `/src/pages` or `/src/pages-conditional` folders, with a corresponding JSON file containing translated strings in the `/src/intl/<lang code>` folder.
-Below will go into detail how to work on either form of content.

 ## Markdown content in `/src/content` {#markdown-content}

 Most of the content on ethereum.org is written in markdown.
 A cheat sheet on markdown syntax can be found [here](https://www.markdownguide.org/cheat-sheet).